cc-cruz/UnifiedSmartHome/app-submission-steps.md

 ### Step 8: Modify iOS DAL (`LockDAL.swift`) for Tenancy-Aware Security

-**Status: Partially addressed in `LockDevice.swift` model, but `SecurityService.swift` requires full implementation.**

-The `SecurityService.swift` is the central authority for validating if a user can perform an operation on a device.
-It needs to be significantly enhanced to use the detailed multi-tenancy context.
+**Status: COMPLETE.** SecurityService.swift is now the central authority for validating if a user can perform an operation on a device, leveraging User.roleAssociations and device context (unitId, propertyId, resolved portfolioId).
+LockDAL.swift calls SecurityService with full User and LockDevice objects before any lock/unlock command.

 1.  **`SecurityService.swift` - Core Validation Logic**:
     *   **Primary Method (Example Signature)**: `func canUser(_ user: User, performOperation operation: LockOperationType, onDevice device: LockDevice) -> Bool` (or an async version if it needs to fetch additional data, though ideally, `user` and `device` objects are passed in fully populated).